EID Belgium: The Belgian ID card

-Via "authentic sources", such as the Belgian National Register or the Banque Carrefour des Entreprises (healthcare), federal public services can find much of the data that they need.
+Via "authentic sources," such as the Belgian National Register or the Banque Carrefour des Entreprises (healthcare), federal public services can find much of the data they need.

 But it still occurs more often than it should that citizens or companies are asked to submit the same information several times to different federal public services.
 This means having to do things twice, both for customers and government services.

-The new law prohibits services from re-requesting data from citizens and companies that are already available from the federal authorities in usable electronic form.
+The new law prohibits services from re-requesting data from citizens and companies available from the federal authorities in usable electronic form.
 They must, to the extent it is possible to do so, search for and re-use existing data from accessible databases.